nicky-nym/nicky-nym.github.io/pages/remainder.md

 _Urban Environment Design_ (UED) Magazine's _Hebei International Urban Planning and Design Competition – Xingdong New Area Urban Design International Master Competition_ [^stouhi]

-### Bicycles

-> In 1896, Susan B. Anthony said bicycling was doing "more to emancipate women than anything else in the world." [^kamiya]

-> "No technology holds as much promise as the humble bicycle—especially when we include its newfangled, electrified cousins—to solve the geometry problem that is getting people short distances around a big city."
-We don't need no flying cars.
-Just give us a place to ride, and watch e-bikes eat everything. [^alter]

-> "Nearly half of American kids walked or biked to school in 1950; today that figure is 13 percent." [^grabar]

 ### Freight

 > "urban planners historically focused on residential travel and personal behavior, failing to integrate the movement of goods into their planning." [^wenzel]

 ---

----

 ## <a name="references"></a>References

-[^alter]: ["6 month report: My e-bike ate my car"](https://www.treehugger.com/bikes/6-month-report-my-gazelle-e-bike-ate-my-car.html).
-Lloyd Alter, _TreeHugger_.
-1 November 2019.

-[^bertaud]: _[Order without Design](https://mitpress.mit.edu/books/order-without-design): How Markets Shape Cities_, by Alain Bertaud

 [^bienkowski]: ["We're building the equivalent of Paris every week.
 That's a problem."](https://www.dailyclimate.org/building-industry-climate-change-carbon-footprint-2516418302.html).
 Brian Bienkowski, _The Daily Climate_.
 11 Dec 2017.